 Methane Mitigation Construction

-At approximately every 500 ft.², a coupon is cut out of the membrane and is measured with a caliper by the Methane deputy inspector to ensure that the thickness complies with the design requirements.
-If the methane barrier is lacking sufficient thickness, the methane deputy inspector is required to inform the contractor that they must continue to install and spray the methane barrier until sufficient thickness is reported.
+At approximately every 500 ft.², a coupon is cut out of the membrane.
+It is measured with a caliper by the Methane deputy inspector to ensure thickness complies within design requirements.
+If the methane barrier is lacking sufficient thickness, the methane deputy inspector is required to inform the contractor.
+So that they must continue to install and spray the methane barrier until sufficient thickness is reported.

 In addition to thickness Tests, Methane Mitigation insulations will require a smoke test.
 Naturally, frequent void holes and inadequate sealing of seams or termination points will be present on the methane barrier during its construction and insulation.
 However, it is sometimes difficult to accurately locate these insufficiently sealed seams or voids.
-This is why a smoke test is conducted 24 hours after the curing time of the methane barrier.
+This is why a smoke test happens 24 hours after the curing time of the methane barrier.